-The Visually Impaired/Intellectually Disabled category includes fully or partially visually impaired persons as well as those with physical or mental disabilities.
+The Visually Impaired/Cognitively Impaired category includes fully or partially visually impaired persons as well as those with physical or mental disabilities.
 These disabilities may affect the processing of information for coordination and control.
 Some of our intellectually delayed students include those with Autism, Aspergers Syndrome, Down Syndrome, or Mental Retardation.

-Visually impaired/intellectually disabled skiers and snowboarders often use the same equipment as their able-bodied counterparts.
+Visually Impaired/Cognitively Impaired skiers and snowboarders often use the same equipment as their able-bodied counterparts.
 However they also require adaptive teaching techniques and equipment.
 We combine visual impairment and intellectual disabilities into one category because they share similar teaching equipment, such as a bamboo pole.

 Visually Impaired Skiing